-These are the notes at the end of the book, grouped by chapter, with hyperlinks to references.
+These are the book's endnotes, grouped by chapter, with hyperlinks to references.

 Epigraph.
 Simone Weil, Gravity and Grace, trans.
 A. Wills (New York: G. P. Putnam’s Sons, 1952), 188.